mh-shihan/thinking-in-ui-ux-design/README.md

 ## 2. Follow 60-30-10 Rules for UI Color
 You can take help from ChatGPT and write this prompt
 ```
-Generate a 60/30/10 minimalist color plate for a modern minimal (My nesh)
+Generate a 60/30/10 minimalist color plate for a modern minimal (My niche)
 ```
 [Follow this blog to choose color](https://www.flux-academy.com/blog/the-psychology-of-color-how-valuable-web-designers-choose-colors)